microsoft/TypeScript/doc/spec.md

 var v7: G;                     // Error, no arguments
 ```

-A type argument is simply a *Type* and may itself be a type reference to a generic type, as demonstrated by ‘v4’ in the example above.
+A type argument is simply a *Type* and may itself be a type reference to a generic type, as demonstrated by 'v4' in the example above.

-As described in section [3.5](#3.5), a type reference to a generic type *G* designates a type wherein all occurrences of *G*’s type parameters have been replaced with the actual type arguments supplied in the type reference.
-For example, the declaration of ‘v1’ above is equivalent to:
+As described in section [3.5](#3.5), a type reference to a generic type *G* designates a type wherein all occurrences of *G*'s type parameters have been replaced with the actual type arguments supplied in the type reference.
+For example, the declaration of 'v1' above is equivalent to:

 ```TypeScript
 var v1: {